troyzhxu/bean-searcher/bean-searcher-doc/docs/en/guide/advance/filter.md

 `JsonArrayParamFilter` | `300`
 `IndexArrayParamFilter` | `400`

 The priority of newly injected parameter filters is determined by the injection method of the IOC framework.
-For example, in the SpringBoot framework, you can use the `@order` annotation to control the priority, and in the Solon framework, you can use the `index` attribute of the `@Bean` annotation to control it.
+For example, in the SpringBoot framework, you can use the `@Order` annotation to control the priority, and in the Solon framework, you can use the `index` attribute of the `@Bean` annotation to control it.

 ### Custom Parameter Filter